id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/index.md

 ## Coding assignment

-Your assignment is to design your own acting diagram and then implement it in the code.
+Your assignment is to design your own Acting Machine Diagram and then implement it in the code.
 Here below we provide a code template to help you get started.

 ## Code Template